aligent/Cm_StampedeResistantConfig/README.md

 About This Repository
 ======

-THis repository contains a Composer installable version of Colin Mollenhour's work (https://gist.github.com/colinmollenhour/7a91c4a92ccfd2adaeb6).
+This repository contains a Composer installable version of Colin Mollenhour's work (https://gist.github.com/colinmollenhour/7a91c4a92ccfd2adaeb6).
 Colin deserves all of the credit for the idea and it's implementation, we just did the composer.json!